-I've seen tons of posts on r/AmazonPrimeVideo complaining about the increasing ads and the terrible updates.
-That's why so many of us look for a way to rip Amazon Prime Video on PC.
-For me, it's about having the freedom to watch what I've already paid for, when and where I want, without worrying about sudden ads or changes to the app.
+I've seen tons of posts on r/AmazonPrimeVideo complaining about the increasing ads and the messy updates.
+That’s why many of us start looking for a more stable way to watch what we already have access to—especially when we’re traveling, commuting, or dealing with spotty Wi-Fi.

 In short, think of it as building a personal backup library for yourself, not a way to distribute content.